 If you’re wondering about the spelling, or what to look for on the road signs:

-Gand: Flemish spelling, best but not recognised by anybody else
+- Gand: Flemish spelling, best but not recognized by anybody else

 The ridge that the Kemmelberg scales peaks out at 156 metres, which certainly makes it more like a West Country hill than, say the Koppenberg, which is more like Surrey or Essex as 77 metres above sea level, so it’s impressive.
 The recent addition of some of the many gravel roads over here in the Flemish West Country is another great innovation that adds to the individuality of such a fantastic sportive.
 The 215 route is as good a ride as you can get if you’re not looking for mountains, and it ranks among one of the office’s absolute favourite days out.